QUEEN MARY UNIVERSITY OF LONDON CANCER PREVENTION

 • The research study offering self-sampling for HPV testing to women overdue cervical screening (ALOHA) has completed clinical follow-up.
 Analysis is currently taking place with publication expected in the summer.

 In the early months of the pandemic, CPTU staff assisted in designing and setting up clinical trials and implementing innovations to address problems created by COVID-19.
-Examples include:

 • Having an independent biostatistician on the international Data and Safety Monitoring Board for the US NIAID Adaptive COVID-19 Treatment Trial (ACTT) (Sasieni)